ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-10-10-buying-an-old-mercedes-1113-truck.md

 ![Mercedes 508D and Mercedes 1113 parked next to each other](/assets/images/IMG_2895_2.jpg)

 Initially, I wasn't quite sure about the big alcove on top of the driver's cabin.
-Was it to big?
+Was it too big?
 Was it ugly?

 ![View on the side of the Mercedes 1113](/assets/images/IMG_2924.jpg)

 But when I took a closer look, I started liking it.
 The alcove didn't seem over proportionally big and the overall appearance seemed harmonious.
 I also really liked the fact that the alcove offered additional 3.5 square meters for a permanent bed, so all the 10 square meters in the back of the cabin would be available for a proper bathroom, kitchen, living and working area.
-The cabin was also made out of wood so if need I could just cut off the alcove when I really wouldn't like it.
+The cabin was also made out of wood so if needed, I could just cut off the alcove when I really wouldn't like it.

 The interior was very simple: a wood stove, a cupboard, a countertop with a gas cooker and a sink.

 ![Cabin of the Mercedes 1113](/assets/images/IMG_3289.jpg)

 The wall cladding didn't really impress me.
 There was no bathroom, no table, no electric system, no solar panels, no water system.
-I liked that everything was so simple, so I wouldn't have to pay for anything I didn't like or need and could rework the cabin to my personal needs.
+I liked that everything was so simple, so I wouldn't have to pay for anything I didn't like or need and could rework the cabin according to my personal needs.
 The feeling of space inside the cabin was amazing.
 I didn't feel like standing in a vehicle.
 I felt like standing in an apartment.
 I was impressed!

 The alcove had another advantage: Although the truck had been parked outside for several years the driver's cabin and chassis were well protected from the weather.
 The base vehicle was well ventilated under the wooden cabin because of the gigantic chassis clearance.
 I was impressed about the technical condition of the truck.